Theografiska/credit-card-validator/README.md

 ### Main Functionality Built

-1. **Card Generation**: Users can select a credit card company from a dropdown menu and press a button to generate a new card number, which is then displayed on a visually appealing design card.
+1. **Card Generation**: Users can select a credit card company from a dropdown menu and press a button to generate a new card number, which is then displayed on a visually appealing credit card (fully generated with HTML/CSS).

 2. **Card Validation**: Users can click a button to validate the generated card number, receiving instant feedback on its validity.